GabrielaCR/AGNfitter/README.md

     RUN_AGNfitter_multi.py --ncpu 8 my_SETTINGS_AGNfitter.py

-To run AGNfitter in a *distributed mode* on a compute cluster with multiple machines and a queue system, e.g using a PBS array job to specify the calalog line numbers
+To run AGNfitter in a *distributed mode* on a compute cluster with multiple machines, a shared filesystem and a queue system, e.g using a PBS array job to specify the calalog line numbers

     RUN_AGNfitter_multi.py --independent --sourcenumber $PBS_ARRAY_ID my_SETTINGS_AGNfitter.py